joelcanepa/lisp-rsa/README.md

 ## Troubleshooting

-If you're unable to run the executable ("Permission denied") please make sure you have the user rights are correct:
+If you're unable to run the executable ("Permission denied") please make sure the file's user rights are correct:
 <pre><code>$ sudo chmod +x rsa</code></pre>

 ## Running the script from source